Search Results for "Explain the concept of So'ham."

 Summary

 The term So'ham signifies 'I am He' or 'I am God'.
-It is a profound declaration made by the breath every moment of life, whether one is awake, dreaming, or in deep sleep.
-This truth should alert individuals to their real task, beyond the mere study of books.
+It is a profound declaration that the breath makes every moment, whether one is awake, dreaming, or in deep sleep.
+This truth is constantly being conveyed, and understanding it is more valuable than merely studying books.